Articles , Glossary

 Fill the header with core navigation

-As we mentioned in the article about web header design, it is the top part of the webpage, which people see before scrolling the page in the first seconds of introduction to the website.
+As we mentioned in the article about web header design, it is the top part of the webpage that people see before scrolling the page in the first seconds of their introduction to the website.
 Headers can include a variety of meaningful layout elements, for example:

 • basic elements of brand identity: logo, slogan, etc.